Skip to content

 Therapy

 Therapy is a very important element of treatment as it provides teens a safe, judgment-free space to explore their feelings, triggers, and emotions.
 Parents or caregivers should encourage their teen to engage honestly with their therapist and stay active throughout the process.
-They can make efforts on their own to find the right therapist for their child.
+They can make efforts on their own to find the right anxiety therapist for their child.
 However, it is also important that your teen feel they have a say in this choice and that they are comfortable with their therapist.

 Therapy options for teens with social anxiety include: